obsidian-html/obsidian-html.github.io/md/Instructions/Run custom code.md

 - type/instruction
 - date/2022-02-12
 ---

-> This is the documentation for [v3.5.0](../Changelog/v3.5.0.md) and lower, for documentation for **v4.0.0** and higher, see [https://obsidian-html.github.io/v4](https://obsidian-html.github.io/v4)
+# Run custom code

 These steps describe how to install the requirements and use obsidianhtml from the code, instead of installing it as a package.

 This way you can quickly test changes and/or customize the code to your liking.

 For the normal installation process, follow [Installation](../Instructions/Installation.md).
 If you are asked to install the latest working version, follow [Install a different version](../Instructions/Install%20a%20different%20version.md).

 ``` bash
 # Get the code
 # Note that the master branch is work in progress!
 Code might be broken.